 Royalties are levied on all coal recovered in New South Wales, and two types of coal royalties apply:

 - Ad Valorem Royalty - Royalty for coal is charged as a percentage of the value of production (total revenue less allowable deductions).
 The coal ad valorem royalty rates are 6.2% for deep underground mines (coal extracted below 400 metres), 7.2% for underground mines and 8.2% for open cut mines.
 (Royalty Compliance guidelines are available for download from the section below.)

 - Coal Reject Royalty - Royalty is payable if the coal reject is used or disposed of for the purpose of producing energy.
 Coal reject is defined as a by-product of the mining or processing of coal that has energy value of less than 16 gigajoules per dry tonne or contains more than 35% ash by dry weight.
 The rate of royalty on coal in coal reject is no more than half the rate applicable to coal.

-Currently, royalty is payable at the rate of 10% of the 'well-head value' of the petroleum.
+Royalties are payable at the rate of 10% of the 'well-head value' of the petroleum.
 The well head is the point where the petroleum reaches the surface and the 'well-head value' is the revenue less certain expenses incurred downstream of the well head.

 Mineral (non-coal) royalties

-Quantum royalty is levied at a flat rate per unit of quantity.
+- Quantum royalty - Quantum royalty is levied at a flat rate per unit of quantity.
 The rate of royalty is dependent on the mineral being extracted and is generally utilised for low value to volume minerals such as gypsum limestone, and clays.

 - Ad valorem royalty - Ad valorem royalty is applied to high value to volume minerals.
 The base rate applicable for ad valorem minerals is 4% of 'ex-mine' value.
 The ex-mine value refers to the value of the mineral once it is mined and brought to the surface.
 In some cases the costs associated with the processing or treatment may be allowable deductions.
 However, the costs associated with exploration, development and mining of the ore body and the rehabilitation of the site are not allowable deductions.

-Where royalty is collected on minerals not owned by the Crown legislation requires that 7/8th or 87.5% of the royalty collected is paid to the private mineral owner.
+Where royalty is collected on minerals not owned by the Crown, legislation requires that 7/8th or 87.5% of the royalty collected is paid to the private mineral owner.